 Tax Expansion Trend

-The states Delaware, Hawaii, New Mexico, South Dakota, and Washington already tax most services and Texas, Minnesota, and Vermont are actively seeking to expand their service taxability.
+The states of Delaware, Hawaii, New Mexico, South Dakota, and Washington already tax most services, and Texas, Minnesota, and Vermont are actively seeking to expand their service taxability.

 Service Sales Tax Examples

 How would tax expansion affect service businesses in your home state?
 To answer that question, the complex nature of sales tax laws would have to be taken into account.
 As with traditional sales tax placed on goods, service sales tax would differ just as greatly between states and would have to be assessed on a local basis.